gianjaeger/Regression-analysis-income-and-inflation/README.md

 # Does the experienced rate of inflation vary with income?

-The following is a summative assignment submitted to the class "Applied Analytical Statistics" taught by Adam Mahdi - data, code and final write up are all available as part of this repository.
+The following is a summative assignment submitted to the class "Applied Analytical Statistics" taught by Adam Mahdi - data, code and the final write up are all available as part of this repository.

 **Parts of the notebook**
 1. Preprocessing: Deletes certain columns, combines others and imputes missing data.